 Implications of these results and recommendations for future research on the efficacy of cardiac education in cardiac rehabilitation programs are discussed.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Sames, Carol Ann, "The impact of patient education on physiological and quality of life outcomes in cardiac rehabilitation" (2002).
 Teaching and Leadership - Dissertations.
-Paper 60.
+60.